wonghang/pymbc/README.md

 ### About this implementation

 When I implemented the algorithm, I had a specific application in my mind.
-As a result, it probably did not suitable for your own use.
-For example, D was passed as a dense matrix and the bipartite graph was represented as two arrays of bitset internally to speed up some steps.
+As a result, it probably was not suitable for your own use.
+For example, D (see Documentation) was passed as a dense matrix and the bipartite graph was represented as two arrays of bitset internally to speed up some steps.

-I also used `_GNU_SOURCE` to use some `stdlib.h` method.
+I also used `_GNU_SOURCE` to use some `stdlib.h` methods.
 It limited the portability of the code.

 Good luck.

-### Installation
+### Compilation and Installation

 #### Prerequisites
 You need [setuptools](https://pypi.org/project/setuptools/), [numpy](https://numpy.org/) and standard build toolchain.
 If you are running on a Ubuntu, the following command should suffice: